ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [ ] False

 ::: hints
-- Think of the behavior of every pass through the inner for loop of the insertion sort if the elements are equal.
+- Think of the behaviour of every pass through the inner for loop of the insertion sort if the elements are equal.
 :::
 ::::::::::::::::::::::::::::::